elastisys/security-review/terraform-security.md

 # Terraform Security

 1. Are you storing your Terraform Code in a version control system (Git or similar)?
+1. Is Terraform using a separate service account in your cloud infrastructure?
 1. Are you using one Terraform workspace for each environment of a given infrastructure component?
 1. Are you using Terraform modules to increase reusability of your infrastructure code?
 1. Terraform state: